 We are in the centre of Trefriw on the main road, please reverse into car park by mill (as there is no turning space) or park in free public car park opposite.

-Bus routes 19 and X19 from Llandudno and Conwy to Llanrwst, Betws-y-Coed and Llangollen stop opposite the mill.
-Buses run approximately every 30 minutes from Llanduno and Conwy Monday to Saturday and approximately hourly on Sundays (during opening hours).
+Bus routes 19 from Llandudno Junction and Conwy to Llanrwst, stop opposite the mill.
+Buses run approximately every hour from Llanduno Junction Monday to Saturday and approximately two hourly on Sundays (during opening hours).
 For public transport times phone 0871 200 22 33 or use the route planner below.

 Travel by Public Transport